Where to exchange money in Prague and how much?

 A couple days back I tried a new exchange office which is located conveniently by the main entrance to Palladium shopping mall (10 minutes away from the Old Town Square).
 It´s a huge pink building that looks like a cake.
 And right by the main entrance, there is a small exchange office.

-They offered me a similar exchange rate as in EXCHANGE CZ on Kaprova street.
 My personal impression from the place wasn´t ideal but that´s just my subjective experience.
 I generally don´t like places where they have a scam Euronet ATM right in the place.
 I would also expect a receipt and prefer clerks who don´t chew a toothpick while talking to me.
 But I got the money and everything was proceeded quickly, so I believe this might be another alternative.
-The location is very convenient, only 10 minutes from the Old Town Square, one minute from Municipal House and Powder Tower.
+The location is very convenient, only 15 minutes from the Old Town Square or one minute from Municipal House and Powder Tower.

 I will do more reseach in the future for you.
 But as I said, it´s always better to pay by card here.
 Then you don´t have to bother with changing the money.